 It’s been said a thousand times on this blog that the way you file your nails matters a lot.

-Also, when you file too often, or you’re probably using a nail file of bad quality, that constant filing can render your nails weak and might not grow well as expected (Crystal nail files is what we recommend because of its finer grit).
-Also, before you go on to filing your nails, you should endeavour to trim them down first with a quality nail clipper.
+When it comes to the science of filing nails, it is recommended that you file them in one direction and not to and fro.
+Also, when you file too often, or you’re probably using a nail file of bad quality, that constant filing can render your nails weak and might not grow well as expected (Crystal nail files are what we recommend because of their finer grit).
+Also, before you go on to filing your nails, you should endeavor to trim them down first with a quality nail clipper.

 2. Not moisturizing your nails often

-Of cause one of the apparent setbacks to this is that your nails won’t grow out well.
-No matter how hard you try even if you take all the nail enhancing supplements in the whole wide world, it won’t amount to anything.
+Are you aware of the danger of not keeping your cuticles and nails moisturized?
+I guess you certainly don’t know.
+If you don’t, here is what you stand to face.
+When you do not keep your cuticle and nails healthy, don’t be surprised how disappointed your nails we become.
+Of course, one of the apparent setbacks to this is that your nails won’t grow out well.
+No matter how hard you try, even if you take all the nail-enhancing supplements worldwide, it won’t amount to anything.

 3. Your diet